 The tuition remission benefit applies only to base graduate tuition.
-It does not apply to mandatory fees, program fees, differential tuition, or any other fees charged by the University for specific programs.
-The student appointed as a GA is responsible for these charges and fees, which must be paid on or before the first day of classes.
+It does not apply to Arizona Financial Aid Trust (AFAT) Fee, program fees, differential tuition, or any other fees charged by the University for specific programs.
+The student appointed as a GA/TA is responsible for these charges and fees which must be paid on or before the first day of classes.